Hi and welcome to the Humanities Department page!

 Year 7

-Students also study Geography in Terms 3 and 4.
-Water and the World examines issues such as access to water and the sustainable use of this precious resource, while Place and Liveability examines the significance of geographic areas to people and communities, according to a number of criteria.
+- Geography - In term 4 students will learn about Place and Liveability which examines the significance of geographic areas to people and communities, according to a number of criteria.

 Year 8

-The Year 8 Humanities program is divided between the National Curriculum units for History & Geography.
+The Year 8 Humanities program is made up of the following units:

-Students will also study Civics at the beginning of Term 3 with a unit entitled "Influences that shape citizenship in a diverse society".
-Our students will continue to experience an Economics and Business unit as a term rotation.
+Our students will experience an Economics and Business unit as a term rotation.

 Year 9

-Geography can be chosen as an elective in Semester 1 and continues to the end of Semester 1 in Year 10.
-Students will undertake a study of Biomes in Term 1 and Food Security in Term 2 in Year 9.
+Geography can be chosen as an elective in Year 9 and continues to the end of Semester 1 in Year 10.
+Students will undertake a study of Biomes in Term 1 and Food Security in Term 2 and Geographies of Interconnections in terms 3 and 4 in Year 9.

 In both year levels students are focussed on the practical applications of Humanities in their own world and the development of specific knowledge and skills.